Azure-Samples/DSRegTool/README.md

 #### 5- Verify the health status of the device
 - Checks OS version
 - Checks if the device joined to the local domain
-- Checks if the device is joined to AzureAD
+- Checks if the device is joined to Entra ID
 - Checks if the device hybrid, Entra ID Join or Microsoft Entra Register
 - Checks the device certificate configuration.
 - Checks if the device exists on AAD.